InimicalPart/lego-telepresence/README.md

   - [ ] If car disconnects, the software will not try to reconnect, which it should try to do forever
 - [ ] Cam Client - Fix bugs
   - [ ] A glitch appears if the website goes down, and the camera client reconnects, requests are not handled properly
+  - [x] Sometimes a glitch can happen where the camera is told to go to sleep but at the client at the same time tries to send a keep alive message, crashing the program because two messages are being sent at once
 - [ ] Raspberry PI
   - [ ] Create services that launch the car and cam client everytime the PI starts, to allow for fast initialization
   - [ ] How do we quickly configure new Wi-Fis?